TriplyDB/Documentation/docs/triply-client-js/index.md

 ---
-title: "Triply Client"
+title: "TriplyDB-js"
-path: "/docs/triply-client-js"
+path: "/docs/triplydb-js"
 ---

-Triply Client is the programming library that makes it easy to interact with TriplyDB instances.
-Triply Client allows you to automate most operations that can be performed through the TriplyDB GUI.
-Triply Client is implemented in TypeScript/JavaScript.
+TriplyDB-js is the programming library that makes it easy to interact with TriplyDB instances.
+TriplyDB-js allows you to automate most operations that can be performed through the TriplyDB GUI.
+TriplyDB-js is implemented in TypeScript/JavaScript.

 This document is a work in progress.
 Please contact